w2689385876/django-laravel-validator/README.md

 #django-laravel-validator

-     a form validator for django inspired of validator of laravel framework easy to use easy to validate every thing.
+     a input validator for django inspired by validator of laravel framework easy to use easy to extend and easy to  validate every thing.